 Building a Shoreline

-The Boyd Living Shoreline will help reduce erosion at East Bay Park and Morgan Park, while creating new habitat for oysters and shrimp.
+The Boyd Living Shoreline will help reduce erosion at Morgan Park while creating new habitat for crabs, oysters and shrimp.

 Our South Carolina shorelines are alive with swaying marsh grasses, water-filtering oysters and darting shrimp.
 But did you know that the same natural features that give us great fishing and afternoons near the water can also stabilize our shore from erosion?

-The future Boyd Living Shoreline will enhance East Bay and Morgan Park in Georgetown, S.C. by helping to control erosion and providing habitat for crab, shrimp, oysters and fish.
+The future Boyd Living Shoreline will enhance Morgan Park in Georgetown, S.C. by helping to control erosion and providing habitat for crab, shrimp, oysters and fish.
 Find out more about the project below!

 Why are we building a one-acre living shoreline instead of a simple sea wall?
 We’re glad you asked.